fastify/deepmerge/README.md

 #### cloneProtoObject

-Merging objects with prototypes such Streams or Buffer, it is not supported by default.
+Merging objects with prototypes, such as Streams or Buffers, are not supported by default.
 You can provide a custom function to let this module deal with the object that has a `prototype` _(JSON object excluded)_.

 ```js